Policies & action

-The combined investment needed to develop this capacity, scale up solar and wind generation, and develop the necessary electricity and dedicated pipeline connections has been estimated to be between EUR 309 - 447bn.
-An additional EUR 11bn would need to be invested in retrofitting the existing hydrogen production plants with carbon capture and storage infrastructure (European Commission 2020a).
+The combined investment needed to develop this capacity, scale up solar and wind generation, and develop the necessary electricity and dedicated pipeline connections has been estimated to be between EUR 309–447 bn.
+An additional EUR 11 bn would need to be invested in retrofitting the existing hydrogen production plants with carbon capture and storage infrastructure (European Commission, 2020a).
 While hydrogen can be used in many different sectors, e.g. as storage in the electricity sector, mobility or even heating, its first destination will be the industry sector, especially chemical and petrochemical, where it is currently used as feedstock.
-In the future, its role will also increase in the steel sector where hydrogen can be used instead of carbon monoxide in a reduction process (Hydrogen Europe 2020).
+In the future, its role will also increase in the steel sector where hydrogen can be used instead of carbon monoxide in a reduction process (Hydrogen Europe, 2020).

 Industry emissions intensity (per GVA) MER

-Contrary to the general trend of decreasing emissions, after an increase by 0.1% in 2018 emissions in the transport sector continued their upward trend, increasing by 0.8% in 2019.
-As a result, the share of emissions from this sector also increased significantly: from 14% of all emissions in 1990 to 23% in 2019.
 As the transport sector—with the exception of intra-European aviation—is not covered by the EU ETS, the European Union and its member states are trying to reduce emissions from the sector in four ways: (i) adopting sectorial renewable energy targets, (ii) introducing CO2 emissions standards for new vehicles, and (iii) increasing the share of zero and low emissions vehicles, and (iv) encouraging a modal shift, which also has an important role to play, particularly from road and air to rail transport.

 Sectoral renewable energy targets

-In July 2021 the Commission also proposed a new regulation aimed at increasing the role of sustainable fuels in aviation.
+In July 2021, the Commission also proposed a new regulation aimed at increasing the role of sustainable fuels in aviation.
 According to the proposal, their share should increase from 2% in 2025 to 5% in 20230, 32% in 2040, and 63% in 2050.
-An increasing role in achieving these goals should be played by synthetic aviation fuels, mainly hydrogen generated from renewables (European Commission 2021n).
+An increasing role in achieving these goals should be played by synthetic aviation fuels, mainly hydrogen generated from renewables (European Commission, 2021n).

 For maritime transport, the proposal of the FuelEUMaritime Regulation does not propose any specific share of renewables.
 However, their uptake is promoted by a requirement to decrease emissions intensity by 2% in 2025, 6% in 2030, 26% in 2040, and 75% by 2050.
 In addition, when at berth, ships will be required to connect to onshore power supply, if such is available.
-To reduce emissions-intensity, ships may also use onboard solar for electricity generation or wind for assisted propulsion (European Commission 2021p).
+To reduce emissions-intensity, ships may also use onboard solar for electricity generation or wind for assisted propulsion (European Commission, 2021q).